tiprankstipranks

 Sales & Marketing - Risk 1

-net2phone must acquire new customers on an ongoing basis to maintain and increase its customers and revenues while the significant costs to acquire new customers may hinder profitability.
+net2phone must acquire new customers on an ongoing basis to maintain and increase its customers and revenues, and the significant costs to acquire new customers may hinder profitability.

-net2phone will have to acquire new customers to increase revenues. net2phone incurs significant costs to acquire new customers, and those costs are an important factor in determining our profitability.
-Therefore, if net2phone is unsuccessful in retaining customers or is required to spend significant amounts to acquire new customers, its revenue and or profits would decrease, which would negatively affect profitability.
+net2phone has to acquire new customers to increase revenues. net2phone incurs significant costs to acquire new customers, and those costs are an important factor in determining our profitability.
+Therefore, if net2phone is unsuccessful in retaining customers or is required to spend significant amounts to acquire new customers, its revenue and or profits may decrease, which would negatively affect profitability.
 Sales and marketing expenditures are an ongoing requirement of net2phone's business as it strives to acquire more new customers.

 Sales & Marketing - Risk 2